DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

 WebView2 Runtime is provided by Microsoft, which enables a built-in browser at a low resource cost inside the program.
 As an optional component, WebView2 is not a mandatory component, but it will make some Snap Hutao's features easier.

-At the bottom of the [Microsoft official page](https://developer.microsoft.com/zh-cn/microsoft-edge/webview2/), you can find`Evergreen Standalone Installer`, choose`x64`download and install as prompted
+At the bottom of the [Microsoft official page](https://developer.microsoft.com/en-us/microsoft-edge/webview2/), you can find `Evergreen Standalone Installer`, choose `x64` to download and install as prompted

 ## <HopeIcon icon="iconfont icon-adduser" size="1.7rem" color="rgb(7, 163, 161)" /> Add First MiHoYo BBS Account